This post may contain affiliate links. Read my full disclosure policy.

 To elevate the soup, top it with sautéed wild mushrooms and a little drizzle of truffle oil!
 So delicious!

 Hope you enjoy this Nettle Soup with Tarragon!
-Let me know what you think int he comments below.
+Let me know what you think in the comments below.
+Always appreciated!

 Luxurious and vibrant green, Nettle soup can be made with highly nutritious nettles or baby spinach.
 Keep it vegan and add a drizzle of truffle oil, or swirl in yogurt for extra richness.
 Add sautéed wild mushrooms to the top for a heartier version.